heiswayi/heiswayi.nrird.com/_posts/2016-04-20-creating-my-own-substitution-cipher-application.md

 comments: true
 ---

-> Please note that, this application is intended for experimental and learning purpose.
-Sometimes, I just do it for fun.
-There's no guarantee that this application would be practical for the real world use.
+> Please note that this application is just for fun (experimental) and it is totally unsecure for any practical use.

 ### What is cipher?